kebishpius/Final-Project/README.md

 * Gavin - gbr19@pitt.edu - Arrest Records Notebook

 ## Project Overview
-This repository contains the code and analysis for our final project, which aims to find the best neighborhood based on safety.
+This repository contains the code and analysis for our final project, which aims to find the best neighborhood in Pittsburgh based on safety.

 ## Datasets Used
 * **Dataset 1 Name:** Firearm Seizures Data